 How Do I Start A Discrimination Case?

-If you think that you have been treated differently and worse because of a protected characteristic (race, age, sex, etc.), then the first step is to file a complaint at the Massachusetts Commission Against Discrimination, also known as the MCAD.
+The first step is to file a complaint (also called a Charge) at the Massachusetts Commission Against Discrimination (MCAD).
 You MUST take this step first to pursue a discrimination claim, even if you want to pursue your case in court.
-(As an alternative, you can file a complaint at the local office of the EEOC, but the EEOC does not have the same enforcement powers as the MCAD.)
+(See below about going to court.)
+As an alternative, you can file a complaint at the local office of the EEOC, but the EEOC does not have the same enforcement powers as the MCAD.
+FEP recommends the MCAD process in most cases.

-You have to file a complaint within 300 days (about 10 months) of the employer’s illegal action.
-For example, if you are told on February 1, 2004 that you are being fired and that your last day of work will be February 14, 2004, you must file a complaint at the MCAD within 300 days of February 1, 2004, because that is when you learned about the illegal action.
-It can be tricky to figure out when the 300 days start, so if you cannot get legal assistance the safest thing to do is to file a complaint as soon as possible.
+You have to file a complaint within 300 days of the employer’s discriminatory action.
+It can be tricky to figure out when the 300 days start.
+If you are not sure about the deadline, the safest thing to do is to file a complaint as soon as possible.

 Will I Get A Hearing At The MCAD?

-If the MCAD decides your case should not go to a hearing, which is what happens in most cases, it will issue a “lack of probable cause” finding and dismiss your case.
+If the MCAD decides your case should not go to a hearing--which is what happens in most cases--it will issue a “lack of probable cause” (LOPC) finding and dismiss your case.

 How Does The MCAD Determine If My Case Should Go To A Hearing?

-After you file a complaint, there are usually three steps before the MCAD will decide if your case should proceed to a hearing:
+After you file a complaint, the investigation usually includes multiple steps before the MCAD will decide if your case should proceed to a hearing:

 1. Position Statement